-Poonam, CEO and founder of myEssayReview, is publishing interviews of her successful students.
+Poonam, CEO, and founder of myEssayReview is publishing interviews of her successful students.
 This is the latest in the series.
-Here is a chat with Jose Carlos Nogueira Cavalcante Filho, first year student at the full time MBA program at Cornell.
+Here is a chat with Jose Carlos Nogueira Cavalcante Filho, a first-year student at the full-time MBA program at Cornell.

 Poonam: Can you tell us a little about yourself?
 Where are you from?
 Where and what did you study as an undergrad?
 What do you do now?

 Carlos: Sure, Poonam!
 I’m from Brazil, where I got my undergrad degree in Economics with a minor in Finance.
 I have 5 years of work experience in different industries.

 Poonam: When did you start thinking about an MBA?
 Why now?
 What are your post MBA career goals and long term goals?